 Mahalo Rainbow Series Soprano Ukulele

-This design from Mahalo is very cheap, very popular and it sounds great.
-You can buy it all over the place and as a result it is the world’s biggest selling ukulele.
-It comes in wide array of fun full-gloss colors, it is soprano sized and is perfect for kids, especially with schools.
-It is made from Sengon necks and bodies, and come with carry bags.
+This design from Mahalo is very cheap, trendy and it sounds great.
+You can buy it all over the place, and as a result, it is the world’s biggest selling ukulele.
+It comes in a wide array of fun full-gloss colors, it is soprano sized and is perfect for kids, especially with schools.
+It is made from Sengon necks and bodies, and come with carrying bags.

 Hola!
 Music HM-21 Soprano Ukulele

-This model from Hola! is another very popular budget model.
-It comes in a wide array of nice colors, is very inexpensive and comes with a tote bag, strap and picks.
+This model from Hola! is another popular budget model.
+It comes in a wide array of beautiful colors, is inexpensive and comes with a tote bag, strap, and picks.
 The body is made of maple and the fingerboard and bridge are made from rosewood.
 The sound is reportedly pretty good, and it is considered relatively durable and should be able to hold up to most kids rough treatment.
 Some people mention that it doesn’t stay in tune long, even after the strings have stretched, so you have to spend a lot of time tuning it.